jfeng530/HTFML-Forum/README.md

 # Overview
   ### Description
   HTFML is a web forum designed to allow users to host discussions about various topics.
 Create an account and write posts about your favorite topics.
-Like, comment and leave replies on your favorite posts.
+Like, comment, and leave replies on your favorite posts.

   ### Features
-  - View, search and sort posts by categories
+  - View, search, and sort posts by categories
   - Create an account with log-in/log-out functionality
-  - Leave comments, replies and like your favorite posts
+  - Leave comments, replies, and like your favorite posts
   - View your activity on the user profile page
   - Change user account information